flimflam-austin/hugo-cms-test/site/content/quick_reads/20180730-18-07-30-3d-guns/index.md

     _key: card-3-1809be2d-147b-411d-b6f4-4e0cfdd5a62c
   - order: 3
     body: >-
-      > **_‘…would enable convicted felons & domestic abusers to download schematics online & print their own illegal & untraceable guns.”_**
+      **_"…would enable convicted felons & domestic abusers to download schematics online & print their own illegal & untraceable guns.”_**

       Nick Suplina, Everytown for Gun Safety Managing Director

-      **_‘I don’t see it likely at all that criminals will use this clunky and expensive technology.”_**
+      **_"I don’t see it likely at all that criminals will use this clunky and expensive technology.”_**

       Lawrence Keane,A National Shooting Sports FoundationA general counsel